 The Hudson River Overlook is the High Line’s most prominent water-view balcony, looking west over the ocean liners, barges, tugs, sailboats—and, of course, the sunsets—on the waterway.
-Running between 14th St. and the Chelsea Market Passage, just below the Diller – von Furstenberg Sundeck, the planting beds of the Hudson River Overlook feature a selection of natives, including Ohio spiderwort, violet wood sorrel, and sumac trees that create a striking silhouette against the skyline of the Hudson River and New Jersey.
+Running between 14th Street and the Chelsea Market Passage, just below the Diller – von Furstenberg Sundeck, the planting beds of the Hudson River Overlook feature a selection of natives, including Ohio spiderwort, violet wood sorrel, and sumac trees, which create a striking silhouette against the skyline of the Hudson River and New Jersey.

 Rhus typhina ‘Laciniata’

 In the same family as cashews, pistachios, and poison ivy (Anacardiaceae), staghorn sumac is easily identified by its fuzzy, antler-like branches.

 Symphyotrichum oblongifolium ‘Raydon's Favorite’

 This iconic and fragrant High Line plant has a cloudlike appearance with masses of purple blooms.
 It’s an important nectar source for bees and butterflies.